simp/simp-doc/docs/contributors_guide/maintenance/iso_release_procedures/Pre_Release_Checklist.rst

 * The SIMP server can be converted from Selinux permissive to Selinux enforcing.
-* A local user with sudo privileges can be created and login to both the SIMP server and client on CentOS 6 and CentOS 7.
+* A local user with sudo privileges can be created and login to both the SIMP server and client on CentOS 7.
-* An LDAP user in the ``administrators`` group can login to both the SIMP server and client on CentOS 6 and CentOS 7.
+* An LDAP user in the ``administrators`` group can login to both the SIMP server and client on CentOS 7.
-* Local and LDAP users can change their passwords on both the SIMP server and client on CentOS 6 and CentOS 7.
+* Local and LDAP users can change their passwords on both the SIMP server and client on CentOS 7.
 * The Rsyslog rules from ``simp_rsyslog``, ``syslog`` and SIMP application modules (``aide``, ``tlog``, etc.) result in application log messages being written to the correct local